github/developer.github.com/content/guides/delivering-deployments.md

 switch the status to `pending`.

 After the deployment is finished, we set the status to `success`.
-You'll notice that this pattern is the exact same as when we you your CI statuses.
+You'll notice that this pattern is the exact same as those which we display in your CI statuses.

 ## Conclusion